 Scotland is famous for many things – from historic castles and bagpipe playing, to spirits like whisky and the Loch Ness monster.
-Indeed there’s a lot of tradition not to be missed in January around this beautiful country.
+Indeed there’s a lot of tradition not to be missed in February around this beautiful country.

 Take in scenic views during a Blackness Castle And Three Bridges Cruise with Forth Boat Tours.
 Departing daily from Hawes Pier in South Queensferry, Blackness Castle has been featured in Outlander and Outlaw King, while the three Forth bridges are a jaw-dropping sight and engineering marvel from the water.

 How about an open-top sightseeing tour?
 City Sightseeing operates 24-hour hop-on, hop-off buses in two of Scotland’s iconic cities.
 In Edinburgh, the magnificent capital, you can go to 14 great locations that include all the top sights – such as Waverly Bridge, Grassmarket, Holyrood and the National Museum of Scotland.
 Similarly, make the most of Glasgow while taking in favourite attractions like the Kelvingrove Art Gallery and Museum, Glasgow Science Centre and Glasgow Cathedral.

 At M&D’s – Scotland’s Theme Park in Motherwell discover Amazonia.
 All ages will enjoy taking a walk on the wild side while exploring this indoor rainforest packed full of exotic animals – including monkeys, snakes, frogs, tarantulas, bats, kinkajou and more.
 There’s even a programme called Be A Keeper For The Day that lets you help feed and handle them.